-- a) Financial assets at fair value through profit or loss continued - Level II Pricing inputs other than: (i) quoted prices in active markets, which are either directly or indirectly observable as of the reporting date; and (ii) fair value is determined through the use of models or other valuation methodologies.
+- Level I Quoted prices are available in active markets for identical investments as of the reporting date.
+The types of investments that would generally be included in Level I include listed equities and listed or highly liquid derivatives.
+The Company, to the extent it holds such investments, does not adjust the quoted price for these investments; - Level II Pricing inputs other than: (i) quoted prices in active markets, which are either directly or indirectly observable as of the reporting date; and (ii) fair value is determined through the use of models or other valuation methodologies.
 The types of investments that would generally be included in this category include corporate bonds and loans, less liquid and restricted equity securities and certain over-the-counter derivatives; or - Level III Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant management judgement or estimation.
 The types of investments that would generally be included in this category include equity and/or debt securities issued by private entities.